- How does the district stay up-to-date with the most current recommendations, best practices and requirements in regards to district/school safety?

 - How many School Resource Deputies are on campus on a daily basis, and what is their schedule?

 - Every day, a School Resource Deputy, employed by the Columbia County Sheriff’s Office, is on campus.
 Each day, the SRD rotates between the three buildings, walks the halls of all the schools, and visits classrooms.
 The SRD also frequently drives around the campus as a visible presence throughout the day and responds to any concerns in the buildings.
-The SRDs also attend building safety meetings.
-The SRDs also run the district’s DARE program.
+The SRDs are key members of our district and building safety teams.
+They also run the district’s DARE program.

 - What technology does the district use as part of its overall safety plan?

-- Last year, we replaced our camera system with a brand new system with over 100 indoor and outdoor cameras across the campus in order to enhance security.
+- In 2021, we replaced our camera system with a brand new system comprising 100 indoor and outdoor cameras across the campus in order to enhance security.

 - What procedures does the district have in place to assess potential threats?